 Advising for Ph.D. students

 First-year students participate in a proseminar that is led by the Ph.D. program director.
 The three-fold purpose of the seminar is to: 1) introduce students to the School’s faculty and their programs of research; 2) familiarize students with current major trends and topics in social work and social welfare and 3) facilitate a working model of on-going peer advising and consultation.
-Students are also assigned a secondary adviser who assists them in developing specialized areas of scholarly interest and advises them on academic activities such as teaching, university programs and community service.
+Students will select a secondary adviser by the Spring semester of their first year who assists them in developing specialized areas of scholarly interest and advises them on academic activities such as teaching, university programs and community service.
 At the end of the first year in the program, students may elect to continue with their appointed secondary adviser or select another consenting faculty member.
 Once admitted to candidacy, the student’s dissertation committee chair serves as their adviser.

 Individuals who are interested in exploring the Ph.D. program in greater depth are encouraged to contact the program for additional information at email@example.com.